hazbo/twist/README.md

 ### Install

 GoEdit depends on [gocui](https://github.com/jroimartin/gocui) which in turn depends on [termbox-go](https://github.com/nsf/termbox-go).
-These are actually forked stored locally in the `vendor` directory so they are easier to maintain and customise; hence the `submodule init`.
+These are actually forks stored locally in the `vendor` directory so they are easier to maintain and customise; hence the `submodule init`.

-The forked dependencies can be found here:
+The forked versions can be found here:

   - [gocui](https://github.com/hazbo/gocui)
   - [termbox-go](https://github.com/hazbo/termbox-go)